A comforting winter potato and broccoli soup recipe (patatesli brokoli çorbası). That’s what’s on the agenda. Well, it is winter!

 And winter greens – the foods of dread during childhood – are very much on the menu right now.
 No longer dreaded, of course.

-As 40-somethings, we’ve grown out of all that, now.
 We even get excited at the sight of all those rich greens piled high on the market stalls.

 Buy now; worry about what to do with it all later.

 Broccoli in its prime.
 It’s a beautiful, natural work of art isn’t it?
+And in winter, there is an abundance of broccoli!

 In Turkish restaurants, you’re likely to see broccoli in the meze fridge – a cold broccoli salad dressed with olive oil, lemon and garlic.
-Simplicity that celebrates the flavours, colour and texture of this vegetable perfectly.

 We also like to eat broccoli with yoghurt.
 There aren’t many foods in Turkey where yoghurt is considered to be an unsuitable accompaniment.